 I recently bought a Das Keyboard Professional S for Mac keyboard, to use at work.
-There are already many blog posts and articles about mechanical keyboard, keyboard switches, and the Das Keyboard product line.
+There are already many blog posts and articles about mechanical keyboards, keyboard switches, and the Das Keyboard product line.
 I won’t re-hash all that here.
 Let’s get right to my opinions.

 I give it an A-.
 I’m very happy I bought it.